maz0r/klipper_canbus/controller/canboot.md

 This can greatly simplify maintenance, and is seen by many as a great quality of life improvement.

 Work is currently underway to introduce this functionality to Klipper via [this pr.](https://github.com/Klipper3d/klipper/pull/5420)

+**NOTE FLASHING THE BOOTLOADER WONT WORK FOR CERTAIN BOARDS AS IT REQUIRES AN 8KB BOOTLOADER OFFSET TO WORK, THIS BOOTLOADER IS NOT PRESENT IN THE MAIN BRANCH OF KLIPPER**

 ### Flashing the canboot firmware via DFU on ST32F072C8 (SHT36/42)